-6 tips to help you work from home effectively
+6 tips for working from home effectively

 If you’re new to remote working, then establishing an office and a workplace mentality at home can be challenging.
 Space may be at a premium, whilst separating work and family life can seem impossible.
-So here are six tips to help you and your staff to work from home effectively.
+So here are six rem0te working tips to help you and your staff to work from home effectively.

 1. Get connected

-Business apps like Office 365, Box and Dropbox help you to share and collaborate on projects and documents.
+Geocollaboration business apps like Office 365, Box and Dropbox help you to share and collaborate on projects and documents.
 With Skype for Business you can make video calls and share your screen and presentations with as many colleagues as you need to.
 Other collaboration apps like Slack, Jabber and Microsoft Teams help to make messaging and communication more effective than email.

 2. Set boundaries